By Dr. Benjamin Sutker

-The joint at the base of the thumb, which allows for the swivel and pivoting motions of the thumb, is referred to as the basal joint or thumb CMC (carpometacarpal) joint.
+The joint at the base of the thumb, which allows for the swivel and pivoting motions of the thumb, is referred to as the basal joint or thumb Atrium Health - Carolinas Medical Center (carpometacarpal) joint.
 Because of its unique design, it tends to wear out and develop arthritis early in life.
 Basal joint arthritis is also common in people who have osteoarthritis.
 It is more common in women over the age of 40 and is felt to be part of the natural aging process.

 Because of the forces across the thumb and wrist, even with normal pinch and grip activities, the joint is felt to be particularly prone to wear and tear from normal use.
 Many people appear to be predisposed to arthritis in this joint with or without arthritis in their other joints.